-- Restructuring their accounting department and accelerating monthly closing from 17 days to five days
+- Restructuring their accounting department and accelerating monthly closing from 17 days to five days;

-These achievements were a result of a roadmap that was developed by the telecommunications company’s management — incorporating the steps discussed in the action plan.
-Specifically, this company concentrated on the first two steps of the plan.
-This allowed them to control cash and cut unnecessary costs as well as restructure the Board of Directors, bring in new senior management and enjoy the full cooperation of all employees.
-The company also had to look externally; specifically, working with their suppliers to reduce costs was key.
-Throughout the entire process, the company’s banks were all involved which helped the bankers get comfortable enough with the results of the turnaround that they offered the company an acquisition line of credit, enabling them to buy three companies and continue on the path to success.
+- Acquiring three companies, broadening product offerings, and increasing revenues and net profits.
+These achievements were a result of a roadmap that was developed by the company’s management — incorporating the steps discussed in my post about action plans.
+Specifically, the company concentrated on meeting with its key customers and suppliers.
+This allowed them to control cash and cut unnecessary costs.
+Working with suppliers, they redesigned all major products while reducing the manufacturing cost, a key component to the overall success of the turnaround.
+The company also restructured its Board of Directors, who brought in new senior management, and enjoyed the full cooperation of all employees.
+Throughout the entire process, the company’s banks were all involved which helped the bankers get comfortable enough with the results of the turnaround that they offered the company an acquisition line of credit, enabling it to acquire three companies and continue on the path to success.

-- Re-engineering all internal controls and establishing infrastructure for new financial reporting
+- Re-engineering all internal controls and establishing infrastructure for new financial reporting;

-- Implementing new financial and ERP systems in Israel and Canada
+- Implementing new financial and ERP systems in Israel and Canada;

-Here, again, the roadmap assisted by allowing them to hone in on the issues at hand.
-Reaching out to external parties — in this case, auditors — was particularly helpful because they were able to help with formulating and implementing a new global tax strategy, enhancing internal controls, and choosing a new ERP system.
+- Replacing key personnel with new professionals Here, again, the roadmap I discussed in a previous post was helpful because it enabled the executive team to focus on the issues at hand.
+Reaching out to external parties — in this case, the CPA’s — was particularly helpful because they were able to help with formulating and implementing a new global tax strategy, enhancing internal controls, and choosing a new software system.